 With so much data now being available, the most important task is to manage the flow, integration and real-time interrogation of this data.
 For a food processing business, digitalising the QA manual ensures that this can be achieved by sending real-time information to the right people and parts of the business, through automated reporting and live shop floor dashboards.

-It all comes down to giving everyone access to the most up to date single version of the truth allowing them to act upon and therefore make changes to meet the key profit and quality goals of the business.
+It all comes down to giving everyone access to the most up to date single version of the truth allows them to act upon and therefore make changes to meet the key profit and quality goals of the business.